The Lincoln Funeral Train

 Location.
 41° 43.201′ N, 86° 54.147′ W. Marker is in Michigan City, Indiana, in LaPorte County.
 Marker is at the intersection of E. Michigan Blvd.
 (U.S. 12) and Pine Street on E. Michigan Blvd..
 Marker is located in front of the Michigan City City Hall.
 Touch for map.
 Marker is at or near this postal address: 100 E Michigan Blvd, Michigan City IN 46360, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Michigan City Civil War Memorial (about 600 feet away, measured in a direct line); Michigan Road (about 600 feet away); First Log Cabin in Michigan City (approx. 0.2 miles away); Michigan City Lighthouse (approx. ¼ mile away); Michigan City Spanish War Veterans Memorial (approx. ¼ mile away); Michigan City GAR Memorial (approx. ¼ mile away); Michigan City Civil War Monument (approx. 0.3 miles away); Michigan City World War I Memorial (approx. 0.3 miles away).
 Touch for a list and map of all markers in Michigan City.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 29, 2012, by Aimee Rose Formo of Indianapolis, Indiana.
-This page has been viewed 1,763 times since then and 69 times this year.
+It was originally submitted on October 29, 2012, by Aimee Rose Formo of Indianapolis, Indiana.
+This page has been viewed 1,809 times since then and 35 times this year.
 Photos: 1, 2. submitted on October 29, 2012, by Aimee Rose Formo of Indianapolis, Indiana.
 3, 4, 5. submitted on April 7, 2014, by Duane Hall of Abilene, Texas. • Bill Pfingsten was the editor who published this page.